-- 4. Make sure that the beveled corner on the new EPROM is aligned with the beveled corner of the socket and place the EPROM into the socket. - 5.
+- 3. Using a chip puller, remove the EPROM from its socket.
+If a chip puller is unavailable, a straightened paper clip may be used in the notches at the upper right and lower left corners of the socket.
+Gently pry the EPROM up, a little at a time, at each notch until it comes free. - 4.
+Make sure that the beveled corner on the new EPROM is aligned with the beveled corner of the socket and place the EPROM into the socket. - 5.
 By applying equal pressure on all four corners, gently press the EPROM into the socket until it is fully seated.
 Do not strike the EPROM or apply excessive force during this procedure.

-To complete the EPROM replacement, proceed to Installing the Printed Circuit Board on page 34.
+Complete the EPROM replacement by proceeding to the Installing the Printed Circuit Board section of this chapter (page 35).